Bashtime/dota_classic/README.md

 -Buyback Cost slightly increased from what it used to be (time and level-based)

+-Rework all boots to give constant ms instead of percentage, recode some items (Done)

+-Show HP/Mana of allies all the time in the top bar instead of pressing ALT (Done)

+-Remove Outposts and add sideshops (6.88 map has no outposts and has sideshop, done)

+-Make older maps work

 **To Do:**

--Rework all boots to give constant ms instead of percentage, recode some items

 -Adapt assist gold gain to 6.88